jenkins-x/jx-docs/content/faq/develop.md

 You can use vanilla helm to do things like injecting the current namespace if you need that.

 To see a more complex example of how you can use a `values.yaml` file to inject into charts, see how we use these files to [configure Jenkins X itself](/getting-started/config/)

+## How do I manage secrets in each environment?

+We’re using sealed secrets ourselves to manage our production Jenkins X install for all of our CI/CD - so the secrets get encrypted and checked into the git repo of each environment.
+We use the [helm-secrets](https://github.com/futuresimple/helm-secrets) plugin to do this.

+Though a nicer approach would be using a Vault operator which we’re investigating now - which would fetch + populate secrets (and recycle them etc) via Vault.